 All our herbal formulas come from Jing Tang and we can guarantee their quality.
 There are no illegal or environmentally controversial substances in our herbal products ie (no ephedra or rhino horn).

-Most athletes , including animal athletes, are constantly dealing with bio-mechanical stressors that create wear and tear on our spine, muscles, tendons, ligaments, and joint.
-These repetitive micro traumas can cause neurological and degenerative changes decreasing our body’s ability to heal while increasing our susceptibility to injury & chronic health problems.
-Regular maintenance with Chiropractic care and Acupuncture can help to dramatically improve performance, improve health and decrease the likelihood for injury.
+Most athletes , including animal athletes, are constantly dealing with bio-mechanical stressors that may create wear and tear on our spine, muscles, tendons, ligaments, and joint.
+These repetitive micro traumas may increase our susceptibility to injury.
+Chiropractic care and Acupuncture may help to dramatically improve performance, improve health and decrease the likelihood for injury.

-Based on sound science and hundreds of years of combined existence, Chiropractic Care and Acupuncture are still maintained as two of the largest drug-less and non-surgical healing professions in the world!!
-Chiropractic Care and Acupuncture’s vitalistic approach to health and wellness is centered around the body's innate ability to self restore and heal.
-The practice of Chiropractic Care and Acupuncture focuses on the relationship between the structure and the function of the body and how that relationship affects the preservation and restoration of health.
+Based on hundreds of years of combined existence, Chiropractic Care and Acupuncture are still maintained as two of the largest drug-less and non-surgical healing professions in the world!!
+Chiropractic and Acupuncture’s holistic approach to health and wellness is centered around the body's ability to self restore and heal.
+The practice of Chiropractic and Acupuncture focuses on the relationship between the structure and the function of the body and how that relationship affects health.